wieslawsoltes/DiagnosticsTools/docs/source-mapping-extraction-plan.md

 **Public Surface (initial proposal)**
 - `XamlAstWorkspace`, `XamlAstDocument`, `XamlDocumentVersion`.
 - `IXamlAstProvider`, `IXamlAstIndex`, `XamlAstNodeDescriptor`, and related descriptor/diagnostic types.
-- `IXamlAstInstrumentation` (new) to record timing/metrics, defaulting to a no-op implementation.
+- `IXamlAstInstrumentation` (new) to record timing telemetry, defaulting to a no-op implementation.

 **Internal Organisation**
 - Retain parsing and diffing logic but relocate file watching, caching, and SHA-256 checksum routines into internal helpers.